lbmartinez2/fe_fc_activities/README.md

 # Front End

 A simple table based on the provided API.
 You can download the JSON, CSV, and print the API response in the console.
+ReactJS was used in the development of the front end.

 ## Dependencies